LeartS/loleuler/README.md

 (particularly no arrays, no useful string functions, no exponentiation ...) forces you to work around them in ways I think may actually exercise one's problem solving skills.
+NOTE: some of the solutions use LOLCODE 1.3 because it would be reaaaaally hard to solve their problems without, at least, arrays.

 Here I will list some problems I've encountered solving the problems using LOLCODE and how I solved them.